Pavalakodi (1949 film): Production

 Pavalakkodi is the story over a misunderstanding between lord Rama and Karna.
 The story was written by great hisotrians and writers and several books both fictional and the actual Vyasa's Mahabharata was taken in reference to depict the actual scenario.
 Historians such as T.Y Minalmilu had written the script and the casting was done with perfection.
 It was directed and produced by S. M. Sriramulu Naidu in his own Pakshiraja Studios at Coimbatore.

 Release and reception

-Pavalakkodi was released on 9 April 1949, and was declared blockbuster at the box office.
+Pavalakkodi was released on 9 April 1949, and failed in box office.